moliver28/research-handbook/content/handbook/engineering/infrastructure/production/_index.md

 ### Purpose

 This section is part of [controlled document](/handbook/security/controlled-document-procedure.html) covering our controls for backups.
-It covers BCD-11 in [the controls](/handbook/security/security-assurance/security-compliance/guidance/business-continuity-and-disaster-recovery.html).

 ### Scope